This

 Saga postcard of Saga Rose (ex-Sagafjord).

-Saga Pearl was built in 1996 as
+Saga Pearl was built in 1996 as the Minerva

-completed hull of a Soviet-ordered research ship.
-She is owned
+of P&O), using the partially completed hull of a Soviet-ordered

-II in the Swan
+replaced in 2003 by Minerva II in the

-II in the winter, and Saga Pearl in the summer.
-Her
+as Explorer II in the winter, and

 Photo: